zidanfadl/Bike-Share-Analysis/README.md

 # Streamlit Weather Dashboard

-This Streamlit app visualizes weather data and explores the relationship between temperature, weekday, and weather situation.
+This Streamlit dashboard visualizes the bike rental trends over time, the weather condition influences towards bike rentals in Q1,  and working day influences towards bike rentals.

 ## How to Run

-To run the Streamlit dashboard, execute the following command:
+To run the Streamlit dashboard, execute the following command in terminal:
+*streamlit run <file path>*
 This will start the Streamlit server, and you can access the app via your web browser at `http://localhost:8501`.

 ## Features

 - **Weather Distribution**: Visualizes the distribution of weather situations.
-- **Engagement Plot**: Displays the relationship between temperature, weekday, and weather situation.
+- **Engagement Plot**: Displays the relationship between season, working day, and weather situation.

 ## File Structure